SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 Exceptions at Runtime
 =====================

-There are two kind of errors that might occur on a modded server, first are plugin internal errors such as a ``NullPointerException`` a command execution.
-These exceptions are logged using the default stacktrace mechanism from Java.
-The other kind of error is the error during during Minecraft's ticking of worlds or entities.
-Sponge handles these cases in a special way to provide as much information about those as possible.
+There are two kinds of errors that may occur on modded servers:

+* Plugin internal errors, such as NullPointerExceptions during command execution.
+These errors are logged using the standard Java error handler.
+* Errors during the ticking of worlds or entities.
+Sponge prints out more structured errors to provide as much information as possible.

-Before we look into the details on who caused the exception.
-Make sure that you read all of the exception, sometimes the error is explained in the error report itself or a few lines above or below.
-Sometimes it indicated by a warning during startup.
+Before we look into the details of what caused the exception, make sure that you read all of the error report.
+Sometimes the error is explained in the error report itself (or a few lines above or below it); sometimes it is indicated by a warning during startup.

 The following stacktrace shows an example of this special handling (excluding the line prefix with time and severity):